The First 15 iPad Apps You Must Download

-Apple will shove iBooks down your throat, but skip it.
+Apple will shove iBooks down your throat, but it's OK to skip it at first.
 If you're going to download an app for reading books, get the Kindle app.
-Amazon is more dedicated to the Kindle ecosystem than Apple is to iBooks.
-And if you ever stray from iOS for Android, you'll still be able to access your books.
+It has a bigger selection of books, for now.
+Really, it's not a bad idea to get both, but if you have to pick one, go with Kindle.

 Using the iPad as a cookbook is awesome.
 It's one of the best uses of the device out there.
 We've used Epicurious to find recipes based on whatever we had in our refrigerator.